We’ve been conditioned to think that we are really only allowed to get 1 month of medication at a time.

 People who fit into this category are much more reliant upon medication than those with run-of-the-mill hypothyroidism or Hashimoto’s thyroiditis.

-They are also much more sensitive to smaller changes in their thyroid dosing because their body cannot produce thyroid hormone on its own.
+They are also much more sensitive to smaller changes in their thyroid dosing because their body cannot produce thyroid hormones on its own.

 Whether you have a thyroid or not, if you are taking thyroid medication then you are suppressing the pituitary release of a hormone known as TSH.